appacademy/jumpstart/part6/range_readings.md

 ## Introduction

+**You should finish all of the Week 1 Problem sets before moving on to this section!**

 Checkout the [Range Documentation][range-docs]. **Bookmark this page!** Look at the "Methods" column on the left-hand side.

 [range-docs]: https://ruby-doc.org/core-2.3.1/Range.html